jeffmerrick/typeframe/website/docs/px-88/software-setup/power-management-hat.md

 This section details the necessary steps to configure the HAT for Button Control (Power ON/Soft Shutdown) using a `systemd` service and the Waveshare provided example firmware.

-I had to make some changes to the official Waveshare guide to get it working - this is what worked for me.
+I had to make some changes to the official Waveshare guide to get it working; this is what worked for me.
 For complete documentation, see the [Waveshare Power Management HAT (B) Wiki](<https://www.waveshare.com/wiki/Power_Management_HAT_(B)>).

 ## Set Up RP2040 Development Tools